-The amount to pay will depend on whether you choose to attend a hearing for the presentation of your case.
+The cost for court-handling fees would depend on whether you choose to attend a hearing for the presentation of your case.

 Paying the fee may be difficult for people on a low income, on certain benefits, or with little savings.
-In this case, fill in form EX160 titled 'Apply for help with fees'.
+In this case, fill in form EX160 titled 'Apply for help paying court fees'.
 You might get a fee reduction.

-Appeal against a Penalty Charge Notice in the United Kingdom
+How to Appeal Against a Penalty Charge Notice (PCN) in the United Kingdom